-The Kalamazoo Promise: The Promise is an anonymously-funded scholarship program providing free college tuition to KPS graduates.
+The Promise is an anonymously-funded scholarship program providing free college tuition to KPS graduates.

 CIS places coordinators on-site in schools to connect students with resources and services.
 They boast over 700 volunteers committed to addressing high school dropout rates.

 Kalamazoo citizens also believe in Kalamazoo Public Schools, showing their support through bond approvals.

 The 2022 bond was approved overwhelmingly by voters and will provide funds to construct a new El Sol Elementary School, for building, technology and safety upgrades, and new school buses.

 The 2018 bond provided funds for a new Edison Academy which will open its doors to students in August 2023.